angrybacon/doomsday-wiki/markdown/chapters/entombsday/playing-the-deck.md

 In general, you want to leverage the London Mulligan to find the fastest hand you can in game 1, preferably with protection.
 You should avoid keeping hands that just durdle and cast cantrips, as that will give your opponent time to stabilize and accumulate resources.

-When sideboarded into Doomsday, you want to look for hands that cast Doomsday quickly -- generally before turn 3.
+When sideboarded into Doomsday, you want to look for hands that cast Doomsday quickly&mdash;generally before turn 3.
 This typically means hands that contain either Doomsday itself or Personal Tutor and the mana to cast it.
 As with the game 1 plan, a protection spell is also helpful.

 ### Sample Hands: Keep or Mull?

 :::row{variant=HAND}
- - Marsh Flats
+Marsh Flats
- - Lotus Petal
+Lotus Petal
- - LED
+LED
- - Dark Ritual
+Dark Ritual
- - Entomb
+Entomb
- - Goryo's Vengeance
+Goryo's Vengeance
- - Force of Will
+Force of Will
 :::

 :::accordion[Click to reveal]